ondras/rnotify/README.md

 # rnotify

 ## Installation
-1. Clone the repo, on all relevant machines:
+1. Clone the repo (all relevant machines):

     ```
     https://github.com/ondras/rnotify.git
     ```

-1. Symlink the `rnotify.service` to your per-user systemd configuration directory:
+1. Symlink the `rnotify.service` to your per-user systemd configuration directory (only the local machine):

     ```bash
     mkdir -p ~/.config/systemd/user